 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Akens has been spelled Aitken, Aiken, Atkin, Atkins and others.

 Some of the Akens family moved to Ireland, but this topic is not covered in this excerpt.
-Another 379 words(27 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many Scots were left with few options other than to leave their homeland for the colonies across the Atlantic.
 Some of these families fought to defend their newfound freedom in the American War of Independence.
 Others went north to Canada as United Empire Loyalists.
 The ancestors of all of these families have recently been able to rediscover their roots through Clan societies and other Scottish organizations.
 Among them: Ann and Daniel Aiken who settled in New York State in 1811; David, Henry and Hugh Aiken settled in Philadelphia, Pennsylvania between 1868 and 1880; John Aikens settled in New Orleans La. in 1821.